An example of how context drives value creation

 The WIIFM (What’s In It For Me)

-And this works for service contracts as well as houses.
+This works for service contracts as well as houses.
 So remember:

 Context drives value creation

-Related article: 2 New Ways To Create Customer Value – Personalization and Co-Creation
+- 2 New Ways To Create Customer Value – Personalization and Co-Creation

 About Middlesex Consulting

 Middlesex Consulting is an experienced team of professionals with the primary goal of helping capital equipment companies create more value for their clients and stakeholders.
 Middlesex Consulting continues to provide superior solutions to meet the needs of its clients by focusing on our strengths in Services, Manufacturing, Customer Experience, and Engineering.
-If you want to learn more about how we can help your organization create more value for your customers, please get in touch with us or check out some of our free articles and white papers here
+If you want to learn more about how we can help your organization create more value for your customers, please get in touch with us or check out some of our free articles and white papers here.